 In October of 2019, former President Jimmy Carter and his wife Rosalynn, former First Lady and advocate for numerous causes, celebrated yet another milestone in their years together when they became the longest-married presidential couple.
 (The previous record was held by George H. W. Bush and Barbara Bush.)

-In 2020, the couple even broke their own record when they celebrated their 74th wedding anniversary on July 7.
+Now, the couple is breaking their own record as they celebrate their 75th wedding anniversary on July 7.

 What's their secret to a happy and lasting marriage?
 During an interview on Oprah Winfrey's SuperSoul Sunday in 2016, former President Carter says he supports his wife's dreams and ambitions while letting her have her own space.
 And they never go to bed angry.